The Value of a REALTOR® in Ohio When Buying a Home

 Step Four: Making an offer

 This is an exciting, and scary, step!
 When you’ve decided on the home of your dreams, your next move will be to make the seller an offer.
 Your REALTOR® should help you every step of the way in putting this together and negotiating the winning bid.
-Your agent knows the current market conditions and what it takes to successfully write an offer that will be seriously considered by the seller.
+Your agent knows the current market conditions in greater Ohio and what it takes to successfully write an offer that will be seriously considered by the seller.

 Your offer will reflect those market statistics your agent has provided and your agent will guide you through completing a strong and competitive offer.
 There will be several documents to complete, along with the contract.
 Each area is different, and each contract is different, so your agent should again review the details of every aspect of the documents you are completing - and give you time to review and understand what it is you are completing.

 Once the offer is presented to the seller, one of three things will happen - the seller will accept, reject or counter your offer.
-Your REALTOR®, a skilled negotiator, should keep you informed and present you with your choices, allowing you to decide what you will accept, and what you will not.
+Your Ohio REALTOR®, a skilled negotiator, should keep you informed and present you with your choices, allowing you to decide what you will accept, and what you will not.
 Sometimes an offer can be countered a number of times...sometimes accepted right away!
 It depends on the seller and the strength of your offer.

 Step Five: The Transaction Process